emberjs/website/source/guides/routing/specifying-the-location-api.md

 If you want `/posts/new` to work instead, you can tell the Router to use the browser's [history](http://caniuse.com/history) API.

-Keep in mind that your server must serve the Ember app at all the routes defined here.
+Keep in mind that your server must serve the Ember app all the routes defined here.

 ```js
 App.Router.reopen({